-This event will be the first international forum to gather all members and partners of the LTES campaign, along with a wider range of subject experts and energy scenario end-users to discuss the issues that are critical to today’s scenario practitioners.
-In bringing together both users and developers of scenarios, the forum will explore how scenarios can better support energy transitions.
+This event was the first international forum that gathered all members and partners of the Long-term Energy Scenarios (LTES) for the Clean Energy Transition campaign, along with a wider range of subject experts and energy scenario end-users to discuss the issues that are critical to today’s scenario practitioners.
+In bringing together both users and developers of scenarios, the forum explored how scenarios can better support the clean energy transition.

-The Forum aims to achieve three objectives:
+The Forum aimed to achieve three objectives:

 The discussions were launched at the side event “Exploring the boundaries of rapid clean energy transition – the role of long–term energy scenarios”, during the Berlin Energy Transition Dialogue on April 10th, which took place in the Foreign Office of the Federal Republic of Germany in Berlin.
 After four presentations of energy transformation scenarios, the panellists from the government sector discussed the role of scenarios in policy making towards clean energy transition.

 The remainder of the Forum was held at the Westin Grand Hotel, Berlin on April 11th – 12th.
 Four in-depth sessions of discussions were organized around the themes identified as highly relevant through the LTES-Campaign activities to date.
 They are: communications around scenarios; relevance of LTES to climate policy making; corporate and financial sector perspectives on LTES; and LTES capacity development.

 In addition to the Forum discussions, IRENA launched its new “Energy Transition Scenario Network” (ETS-Net).
 The ETS-Net has the objective of expanding the membership of the long–term energy scenarios campaign, by opening participation to governments beyond CEM that are IRENA member countries and its partners supporting governments in long-term energy scenario planning.